 Conclusion

-This section is where I decide if the frog is really a prince; in other words, whether or not the book met expectations.
+This section is where I decide if the frog is really a prince; in other words, did the book met expectations?
 I’ll summarize what I covered in the World, Characters, and Plot section, as well as add some concluding remarks.
 What I write here tends to be my overall takeaway from reading a book.
-It would be how I’d recommend (or not recommend) a book to a friend or family member.
+Think of it like an elevator pitch; it would be how I’d recommend (or not recommend) a book to a friend or family member.

 As you can see, the system is simple.
 The point of this blog is not to confuse you with complicated reviews or frustrate you with convoluted layouts.
 The hope is to show you the many stories our wide, wonderful world has to offer, and to warn you about some of them (especially for younger Bookwyrms).